-Tottenham Hotspur Women v Chelsea Women
+'Sloppy' Chelsea back on top of WSL with Spurs win

 Goal!

 Goal!
-Tottenham Hotspur Women 1, Chelsea Women 1.
-Bethany England (Tottenham Hotspur Women) right footed shot from very close range to the centre of the goal.
-Assisted by Drew Spence.
+Tottenham Hotspur Women 2, Chelsea Women 3.
+Nikola Karczewska (Tottenham Hotspur Women) right footed shot from the centre of the box to the bottom right corner.
+Assisted by Eveliina Summanen with a headed pass.

 Post update